ent-tbm/entgvsd1/sphinx/source/building.rst

 Spack
 `````

-The easiest way to install these prerequisites is with `Spack
+An option to install these computing prerequisites is through `Spack
-<https://spack.io>`_ (Linux or MacOS), using a pre-configured Spack Environment.
-For example:
+<https://spack.io>`_ (Linux or MacOS).
+A pre-configured Spack Environment for the EntGVSD v1 can be set up through these installation instructions:

 .. code-block:: bash

-   cd ~
+   cd ~ #cd to your home directory.
+   bash #Use the bash shell.
-   git clone https://github.com/spack/spack.git -b efischer/giss2
+   git clone https://github.com/nkianggiss/spack.git -b nasasgiss/entgvsd1 #Clone the Spack branch developed for the Ent GVSD v1.
-   . spack/share/spack/setup-env.sh
+   source ~/spack/share/spack/setup-env.sh         #Set up the environment variables in the user's shell.

+The needed software packages are listed in files named "spack.yaml" here:
+/spack/var/spack/environments/environments/<environment name>/spack.yaml

+where <environment name> is a subdirectory for a particular known computing environment.
+The spack.yaml files for each <environment name> differ only in an optional include section for customizable yaml files that specify  preferred versions of the software packages.
+Customized yaml files are put in this directory, which contains example configurations:
+/spack/var/spack/environments/environments/config/

+Otherwise, the default is to download the most recent versions.

+Select your <environment name> to use, and continue setting up your environment:

-   spack -e entgvsd-gibbs concretize -f
+   spack -e <entgvsd-environment> concretize -f    #Discern what software packages are needed and their dependencies.
-   spack -e entgvsd-gibbs install
+   spack -e <entgvsd-environment> install          #Download and build the software packages.
-   spack -e entgvsd-gibbs env loads
+   spack -e <entgvsd-environment> env loads        #Generate a file "loads".
+This is a list of modules to load.

+   #The "loads" file may have duplicates that slow downloading them.
+Commands to eliminate duplicates in the loads files are:
+   cd ~/spack/var/spack/environments/entgvsd-gibbs
+   sort loads | uniq >loads2
+   cp loads2 loads

-These commands build all the prerequisites needed for working with EntGVSD, and install them as environment modules.
-Those environment modules may be loaded with:
+The above commands build all the prerequisites needed for working with EntGVSD, and install them as environment modules.
+To load the environment modules, the user should make a version of the below environment file, "loads-x".
+This environment file performs these functions:
+1. Performs the functions that might be in the user’s .profile or other environment files to do the following:
+ purges modules, loads modules
+2. Sets environment paths such as optionally python path, library path (avoiding the need to edit a .profile or .bashrc file).
+3. Sets FC environment variable to select which fortran to use.

+After putting your loads-x into your spack environment directory, then load the environment:
 .. code-block:: bash

-   source ~/spack/var/spack/environments/entgvsd-gibbs/loads-x
+   source ~/spack/var/spack/environments/<environment name>/loads-x

 .. note::